artorias305/osu-launcher/README.md

 - (Please keep in mind that this app assumes you use the default installation directory for both osu! and osu!lazer, if you use a different path, you can modify the code for your own path.)

 # Installation
-You can download the executable (only for windows) in the [Releases](https://github.com/artorias305/osu-launcher/releases/) page.
+You can download the zip folder in the [Releases](https://github.com/artorias305/osu-launcher/releases/) page and extract it with [7-zip](https://www.7-zip.org/download.html) to your downloads folder or whatever folder you want to.

 # Build from your device
 1. Clone the repository: `git clone https://github.com/artorias305/osu-launcher.git`